mullennix703/Polymarket-Copy-Trading-Bot/README.md

 ### Video Demonstration

-📹 **[Watch the bot in action](python-copy-trading-bot.mp4)** - Video demonstration of the Python bot monitoring and copying trades in real-time.
+📹 **python-copy-trading-bot.mp4** - Video demonstration of the Python bot monitoring and copying trades in real-time.

 ### Real Transaction Examples